Archivoraptor

 • Material: N40p-X GORE-TEX Pro 3L

-• Fit: Regular (athletic cut), hip-length with drop back hem
+• Fit: Regular, hip-length with drop back hem

 • Waterproof Rating: 28,000 mm